-Annual to and the control of the con Francisk com 0 / 1 trends in prices show there are no limits to resources because technology and innovat will always find replacements for scarce resources access to information to guide consumer choice is perfect Perfect information is a technical condition for perfect competition, but this a model, not a description of real markets. the value of a resource, good or service today is always greater than its value in th future.
+• trends in prices show there are no limits to resources because technology and innovation will always find replacements for scarce resources Economists argue that, when a resource become scarce relative to the demand for it, its price tends to increase.
+This in turn causes consumers to reduce demand and producers to search for new sources and substitute goods.
+The historical evidence supporting this view is widespread and persuasive.
+Some go further and argue that this process is so effective that there is in effect no meaningful physical limit on available natural resources.
+This is a more controversial position, but merely asserting that it is "false" does not make it so, • access to information to guide consumer choice is perfect Perfect information is a technical condition for perfect competition, but this a model, not a description of real markets. • the value of a resource, good or service today is always greater than its value in the future.
 The value of future use of a good or service may be more or less than its present value.
 However, its is generally the case that, other things being equal, present consumption is preferred over future consumption.
 This is not because the value of the resource is assumed to be greater now than in future, but because there is a risk that future benefits will not be realised than does not attach to immediate consumption.
 An asset's owners may die, the asset may be stolen or otherwise taken from them, or the asset's technology might become outdated or be superseded.
 See also below.
-New approaches to economic theory acknowled that: dge the economy is a creation of and is contain within the society and that the society is a creation of and is intimately connected wit the ecology material, energy and water flows in the global economy are currently not sustaina and have exceeded the carrying capacity of the planet consumers and producers usually act in the absence of information, particularly information on the ecological and social consequences of a decision e This has long been acknowledged in mainstream economics. discounting procedures in economic policy work against inter-generational equity, an can result in perverse ecological and socia impacts. d need not work against inter-generational equity.
-This new approach to economics will fundamentally redefine how we conceive of progress and development.
-We will begin to se new direction in economic development emerg Alternative approaches to the economic assessment of private investment decisions an government policy will become standard and whelp drive society toward sustainability. e. d Alternatives to Gross Domestic Product (GDP) also become important in measures of ecoefficiency.
-For example, currently eco-efficienc GDP as a measure of economic well-being are at a macro-economic level is determined by the amount of material, energy and water required to produce a unit of GDP.
+New that approaches to economic theory acknowledge :: • the economy is a creation of and is contained within the society and that the society is a creation of and is intimately connected with the ecology see above • material, energy and water flows in the global economy are currently not sustainable and have exceeded the carrying capacity of the planet This is a circular argument - the "unsustainable" nature of the current global economy is surely a proposition to be proven, and, if proven, addressed as a policy issue. • consumers and producers usually act in the absence of information, particularly information on the ecological and social consequences of a decision This has long been acknowledged in mainstream economics. • discounting procedures in economic policy work against inter-generational equity, and can result in perverse ecological and social impacts.
+Discounting is entirely rational (see above), and need not work against inter-generational equity.
+However, it can be problematic assigning values to benefits and costs expected be incurred over very long timeframes.
+The literature suggest many possible solutions, including variable discount rates fund prog new Alte asse gove new approach to economics will damentally redefine how we conceive of gress and development.
+We will begin to see a direction in economic development emerge, rnative approaches to the economic essment of private investment decisions and ernment policy will become standard and will o drive society toward sustainability.
+This may be the author's view, but it is not supported by argument or evidence. also rnatives to Gross Domestic Product (GDP) will become important in measures of eco- clency.
+For example, currently eco-efficiency This is another straw man.
+The deficiencies of GDP as a measure of economic well-being are very widely acknowledged.
+More comprehensive at a macro-economic level is determined by the amount of material, energy and water required to produce a unit of GDP.
 More accurate measures of eco-efficiency will use alternatives to GDP that are capable of reflecting human progress in an ecological context as the coefficient in eco-efficiency ratios.